Number One, Picker

 Today the house stands as a rare monument to a changing time.

-For over thirty years the Trust has quietly provided guided tours to visitors and students, trying to maintain a delicate balance between accessibility and preservation.
+For over forty years the Trust has provided guided tours to visitors and students, trying to maintain a delicate balance between the preservation of such a rare gem and allowing for the house and collection to provide inspiration and energy to visitors interested in art, architecture and design.

 The trustees are stewards of the endowment of the Stanley Picker Trust, which was created to fulfil Stanley’s wish to maintain the house and collection and in addition to nurture young talent and endeavour in the Arts.
 The Trust has not only funded the fellowships in fine art and design at Kingston University but also funded the building of the Stanley Picker Gallery at the University’s Knights Park Campus, to serve Kingston University and the wider community, and provided bursaries to students at many of the country’s leading conservatoires and art schools.